Horlhar1/alx-low_level_programming/0x09-static_libraries/README.md

-This is for Static libraries
+This here is for Static Libraries